 - caves, mines, volcanic features, geological sites and fossils

 - relics of agricultural and industrial heritage

 The different types of heritage are managed by various government agencies, local councils, peak bodies and legislation.

-DEWNR and the South Australian Heritage Council are responsible for protecting and conserving non-Aboriginal cultural heritage of state significance, with a focus on built and maritime heritage under the following legislation: Heritage Places Act 1993; Historic Shipwrecks Act 1981 (state); Historic Shipwrecks Act 1976 (Commonwealth).
+DEWNR and the South Australian Heritage Council are responsible for protecting and conserving built, maritime and intangible heritage, non-Aboriginal cultural heritage of significance to South Australia, under the following legislation: Heritage Places Act 1993; Historic Shipwrecks Act 1981 (State); Historic Shipwrecks Act 1976 (Commonwealth).

-Aboriginal Affairs and Reconciliation Division of the Department of Premier and Cabinet manages Aboriginal heritage under the Aboriginal Heritage Act 1988.
+Aboriginal Affairs and Reconciliation Division of the Department of State Development manages Aboriginal heritage under the Aboriginal Heritage Act 1988.

-The significance of the heritage and where it is helps determine the type of protection needed, for example world heritage listings protect and conserve heritage of global importance.
-Then there are national, state and local listings.
+The significance of the heritage and where it is located helps determine the type of protection needed, for example World heritage listings protect and conserve heritage of global importance.
+Then there are National, State and local listings.